 (b) the details of any charge of a relevant offence against him or her that is pending.

-(5) An application by a body corporate or a partnership must —

-(a) be accompanied by proof of the incorporation of the body or the existence of the partnership; and
+(5) An application by a body corporate or partnership must be accompanied by proof of the incorporation of the body or the existence of the partnership.

-(b) specify at least one individual who is concerned in the management of, or employed by, the body or partnership who will be responsible for the safety and security of any explosive possessed by the body or partnership under any licence issued to it; and

-(c) state the individual’s personal details; and

-(d) be accompanied by evidence of the individual’s identity, age, and position with the body or partnership; and

-(e) disclose the details referred to in subregulation (4) in relation to the individual.

 (6) An application for a fireworks contractor licence must be accompanied by —

 (a) if the application is by an individual, proof that he or she holds a fireworks operator licence;